-Working hours tend to be a standard 9am to 5pm day but could sometimes include shift or weekend work.
-There may be a requirement to work extra hours to meet deadlines.
-Part-time and job-share positions may be available.
+You'll generally work a standard 9am to 5pm day but hours could sometimes include shift or weekend work.
+There may also be a requirement to work extra hours to meet deadlines.

 It's almost always expected that you have a CIPD qualification when applying for high-level roles.
 You should check with individual employers regarding sponsorship for studying towards a CIPD qualification.
-There are various study methods available, including full-time, part-time and distance learning, plus a range of educational institutions deliver CIPD courses
+There are various study methods available, including full-time, part-time and distance learning, plus a range of educational institutions deliver CIPD courses.

 You will need to have:

 In some larger organisations you could also be working with overseas staff, so cultural awareness and having some understanding of work issues in other countries may be important.

 Relevant experience gained during a course placement, previous employment or vacation work greatly improves your chances.
 You may also develop appropriate skills at university by taking on positions of responsibility, whether in a voluntary or paid capacity, or through student groups and organisations.

 Talking to staff already working in HR will help you make well-informed applications, as will reading appropriate publications and websites such as: